Lloyd Cowan: Athletics

+Cowan finished third on three occasions at the AAA Championships in 1994, 1995 and 1999.

 Coaching

-He retired from athletics at the age of 39 and went on to coach 18 athletes including; Christine Ohuruogu, the former 400 metres Olympic, World and Commonwealth Champion; Simeon Williamson, the former British 100 metres champion; and Andy Turner, the former European, and Commonwealth 110 metres hurdles champion.
+He retired from athletics at the age of 39 and went on to coach 18 athletes including; Christine Ohuruogu at Newham and Essex Beagles A.C., the former 400 metres Olympic, World and Commonwealth Champion; Simeon Williamson, the former British 100 metres champion; and Andy Turner, the former European, and Commonwealth 110 metres hurdles champion.

 He was appointed MBE in the 2015 Birthday Honours.
+On 11 January 2021, it was announced that Cowan had died at the age of 58 from COVID complications.